You are here

 Cannabidiol (CBD) is one of the cannabinoids which may be extracted as a therapeutic good from cannabis.
 From 1 June 2015, cannabidiol has been included under Schedule 4 (S4) Prescription Only Medicine of the Poisons Standard when the cannabinoids component in the preparation for therapeutic use contains at least 98% cannabidiol and 2% or less of other cannabinoids found in cannabis.

 Nabiximols, nabilone and dronabinol are listed as Controlled Drugs in S8 of the Poisons Standard.
 S8 substances also require a prescription from an Australian-registered medical practitioner to obtain and possess within Australia.

 Information for consumers

-If you have any other questions about medicinal cannabis products, talk to your doctor.
+If you have any other questions about medicinal cannabis products, please talk to your doctor for advice.

 Information for health professionals

 Australian registered medical practitioners who would like to access unapproved medicinal cannabis products for the treatment of appropriate patients outside of clinical trials may choose to do so through the SAS or the Authorised Prescriber Scheme.

 For further information regarding these processes, including a step-by-step resource for medical practitioners and information as to what to include in an application to the TGA please see our 'Access to medicinal cannabis products: using access schemes' web page.